uit-hdl/chatbot-for-mental-health/library/mental-health/seeking_a_diagnosis.md

 * **Early signs** of schizophrenia vary from person to person and can be very difficult to recognize.
 Depression, compulsive behaviour, decreased motivation and asocial behaviour may be mistaken for normal changes that take place during adolescence or linked to drug abuse.
-As the following figure shows, however, these symptoms may be early warning signs of schizophrenia (`show: scizophrenia_early_signs.png`).
+As the following figure (see description below) shows, however, these symptoms may be early warning signs of schizophrenia (`show: scizophrenia_early_signs.png`).

+* Description of image
+  1. Changes in mood
+    1. Inability to cry or laugh
+    2. Excessive crying or laughing
+    3. Depression, moodiness
+  2. Sensory changes
+    1. Hearing voices
+    2. Increased sensitivity to noise or light
+  3. Changes in appearance
+    1. Wearing strange clothes
+    2. Poor personal hygiene
+  4. Changes in activity
+    1. Extreme activity or inactivity
+    2. Fatigue
+    3. Changes in sleep patterns
+  5. Problems at school or work
+    1. Difficulty concentrating
+    2. Declining academic performance
+  6. Changes in behaviour
+    1. Prolonged staring
+    2. Using illegal drugs
+    3. Avoiding social situations

 Present at most ONE bullet point per response!